huizhang-L/CodeChameleon/README.md

 <!-- # CodeChamaleon -->

 <h1 align="center">CodeChamaleon </h1>
+This repository contains the code implementation for the paper '[CodeChameleon: Personalized Encryption Framework for Jailbreaking Large Language Models](https://arxiv.org/pdf/2402.16717.pdf)'.
 A novel framework for jailbreaking in LLMs based on personalized encryption and decryption.
 <br>   <br>

 <div align="center">